ami-iit/paper_elobaid_2024_stable-centroidal-mpc/README.md

 ## Paper

 The paper is under review.
-The prepring is available in the following link https://arxiv.org/pdf/2409.01144
+The preprint is available in the following link https://arxiv.org/pdf/2409.01144

 https://github.com/user-attachments/assets/1869417f-f94b-4368-861f-c0f3b415bb02